 While our desired outcome is that many, if not the majority, of programs will transition to a course-based format, we’re very aware that some programs, like apprenticeship and other programs will not change.

-Which programs are part of the Phase One?
+Which programs are part of Phase II?

 Automotive Technician Certificate, Business Information Technology, Business Technology Management, and Information Security.